CHEEMS-1206/ReactApps/Components/ReadMe.md

 > RegisterNameEmailForm - a simple interface for users to register using name and email.

 > MembersLoginForm - a simple interface for users to login via their emailId and passcodes.

+> PageMarker - this component keeps track of the page number when we at a website, can be used for validating multiple pages of a form.